#1e1e1e

 What are the best composition techniques for beginners?

 Good composition helps your photo feel balanced and intentional.
+For students learning photography, composition is one of the easiest ways to improve photos without changing camera settings.
 Here are essential rules:

 1. Rule of thirds.